Corasinth/k-plus/config/README.md

 I will acknowledge that the downside of tap vs hold layer switches is that you must also tap back.
 That can make typing certain keys, like periods and commas, tedious indeed.
 As a compromise, I use dead layers.
 Essentially, an entire layer is coded so that upon pressing any key the layer swaps back to the previous layer.
 This greatly increases the number of layers I have, but k-plus does not have a real limit and the solution is worth avoiding complex chords that strain the hands.

+## **Issues**

+Of course, starting principles and one's loft goals can diverge quite heavily from the final product.

+In the case of k-plus, a full accounting of my desired layers resulted in a host of issues.
+Random capitalizations, sudden failures of a hotkey or 8, immense lag, stuck down modifier keys, and the sudden cessation of any hotkey at all firing ever again are just some of the issues that appeared.
+Worse, I have yet to pin down a precise cause and some issues appear to crop up without any alteration to the code.

+One way or the other I have eliminated several of these issues, though undoubtedly some still remain.
+Several incredibly repetitive chunks of code appear to work much much better when hardcoded, rather than using a variable or function as is best practice.
+Thus my layers are somewhat difficult to read.
+Why this would be the case still baffles me.

+Moreover, it seems that k-plus becomes unreliable past a certain number of layers, or perhaps hotkeys, or perhaps even lines of code.
+I cannot say for certain.
+What I do know is that below 9 or so layers things become much more stable.
+Since I desired something like 21 layers, this was an issue.

+I resolved this by creating multiple sets of layers, compiling a version of k-plus with each set of layers, and linking the sets via the suspend function.

+By running multiple compiled `.exe`s simultaneously, but leaving all but a single one suspended, I can effectively swap between layers by strategically suspending and unsuspending each script.
+By binding the unsuspend hotkey for one script in another script's directory (along with a command to suspend itself), I can swap between scripts almost as easily as I would swap between layers.

 ## **Universal Features**

 There are some features and keys that remain constant across layers.
 This makes learning to navigate the layers easier, and some macros and keys simply need to be accesible everywhere, or almost everywhere.